FarmBot-Docs/farmbot-theme/v2/docs/intro.md

 ---
 title: FarmBot Theme
 slug: intro
-description: "Example FarmBot documentation for infrastructure development purposes :wrench:"
+description: "Example FarmBot documentation :book: and documention development resources :wrench:"
 ---

 {%
 include callout.html
 type="info"
 title="For development purposes"
-content="This hub is used for theme development.
+content="This hub is used for theme development and contains information for how to write and edit the documentation itself.
-The content on these pages includes whatever is necessary to do so and has no other meaning.

-Use the links in the top navigation bar to navigate to the actual documentation hubs."
+Any example content is for reference and development purposes only and has no other meaning.
+Use the links in the top navigation bar to navigate to the actual FarmBot documentation hubs."
 %}

 # H1 heading